Academic Information and Policies

 • University keys may not be duplicated or used without authorization.

-• Make only authorized entry to any room, building, office, or work space.
+• Only authorized entry is allowed to any room, building, office or workspace.

-• Do not throw food or other items in the cafeteria.
+• Do not throw food or other items in the cafeteria or other areas on campus.

-• Water balloon and water fights are not permitted inside buildings.
+• Water balloons and water fights are not permitted inside buildings.

-• Hall sports of any kind are not permitted.
+• Hall sports of any kind are not permitted unless approved under special circumstances.
 Fines for damage to University property may be applicable.

-• Students are expected to adhere to all policies and procedures mentioned in the Housing Contract.
-Contracts are updated on a year-to-year basis and students receive a copy of this when checking in at the beginning of the year.
-Failure to adhere to any of the policies and procedures mentioned in the contract can lead to disciplinary action and/or administrative charges.
+• Students must adhere to all policies and procedures mentioned in the Housing Contract.
+Contracts are updated annually, and students receive a copy when checking in at the beginning of the year.
+Failure to adhere to any policies and procedures mentioned in the contract can lead to disciplinary action and/or administrative charges.

-• In an effort to keep the halls safe, students are to:
+• To keep the halls safe, students are to:

 • Not possess any open coil devices or machines that produce large amounts of heat.
-These include, but are not limited to, toasters, space heaters, and halogen lamps.
-Any violation will be kept by the building’s AC until it can be removed from the hall by the student.
+These include but are not limited to, toasters, toaster/pizza ovens, griddles, hot plates, space heaters and halogen lamps.
+The building’s AC will keep any violation until the student can remove it from the hall.

 • Not possess fog machines, deep-fat fryers, electric skillets, electric woks, barbecue grills, large power tools, etc.

-• Students that use syringes for medical reasons (must provide documentation) must use a sharp disposal container (one can be obtained through the Nurse’s office).
+• Students who use syringes for medical reasons (they must provide documentation) must use a sharp disposal container (one can be obtained through the Nurse’s office).

 • Candles and incense are not allowed in campus housing.
-There will be a $150.00 fine for each candle and incense found and confiscated.
+A $15.00 fine will be assessed for each candle and incense found and confiscated.
 Candles will not be returned.

-• In an effort to help the environment and conserve energy students are asked:
+• To help the environment and conserve energy, students are asked:

 • To not bring air conditioners, large ovens, large refrigerators, freezers, and pizza ovens.

-• Air conditioners are not allowed unless approved for disability reasons.
-Said violations will result in a confiscation until the items can be removed by the student from the hall.
+• Personal air conditioners are not allowed unless approved for disability reasons.
+Violations will result in confiscation until the student can remove the items from the hall.

-• In an effort to help secure the privacy of residents and guests:
+• To help secure the privacy of residents and guests:

-• In an effort to help students and their organizations publicize their events:
+• To help students and their organizations publicize their events:

 • All advertisements must be approved to be posted in the residence halls.
-Approval is not necessary for university staff, students working under university staff (i.e. S.W.A.T. members and RAs), and student senate.
-Approval can be granted by the AC of the building or the Office of Student Life and must not advertise any violation of university policy.
+Approval is unnecessary for university staff, students working under university staff (i.e., S.W.A.T. members and RAs), and Student Senate.
+Approval can be granted by the AC of the building or the Office of Student Life, and any violation of university policy must not be advertised.

-• In an effort to keep the halls clean and safe:
+• To keep the halls clean and safe:

 • Students are not allowed to paint their rooms, make holes in walls, or make any other permanent changes to the room.

-• Students are not allowed to make any permanent changes to their residence halls unless approval is granted by Residence Life.
+• Students cannot make permanent changes to their residence halls unless Residence Life grants approval.

-• No animals of any type, except for fish and not in a tank of more than 10 gallons, are allowed in the residence halls unless a service dog is being used.
+• No animals, except for fish, small crabs, small lizards or approved creature (no large reptiles) in a tank of less than 10 gallons, are allowed in the residence halls unless a service dog is being used.

-• Fire doors are to only be used in case of an emergency.
-They cannot be used as normal doors and are to never be propped open.
+• Fire doors are to be used only in an emergency.
+They cannot be used as regular doors and should never be propped open.

 • Residence Life will conduct room health and safety inspections each semester.

-In addition, an AC may also choose to impose additional educational sanctions as well as precautions to ensure that further violations do not occur and that safety is not compromised.
+In addition, an AC may choose to impose additional educational sanctions and precautions to ensure that further violations do not occur and that safety is not compromised.

 Damages

 Residents are responsible for any damages, lost property, or unnecessary service costs caused to the residence halls through accident, neglect, or intent by themselves or a guest.
-When more than one resident occupies the same room and responsibility for the damage or loss in the room cannot be ascertained by the university, the cost of damage or loss will be divided and assessed equally among the residents of the room.
-When it cannot be ascertained who caused the damage in a residence hall, then the common area damages shall be divided and assessed equally amongst the residents of the floor or hall.
+When more than one resident occupies the same room, and the university cannot ascertain responsibility for the damage or loss, the cost of damage or loss will be divided and assessed equally among the room residents.
+When it cannot be ascertained who caused the damage in the common area of a residence hall, the common area damages shall be divided and assessed equally amongst the residents of the floor or hall.

 Residence Hall Room Consolidation

-In order to secure housing for every student and to ensure that students who desire certain living arrangements have their needs met, students who do not have a roommate but do not wish to pay for a single may be assigned to move in with a different resident or be assigned a roommate.
-This is done in an effort to acquire singles for those students who wish to have singles and are willing to pay for them.
-This process will involve notifying those students in possession of unpaid singles to give them a chance to either purchase the single or to acquire a roommate.
-After a notification period of no less than 5 days, the students who have not purchased singles or found roommates will be notified of the need for them to move to an assigned room.
+To secure housing for every student and to ensure that students who desire specific living arrangements have their needs met, students who do not have a roommate but do not wish to pay for a single may be assigned to move in with a different resident or be assigned a roommate.
+This is done to acquire singles for those students who wish to have singles and are willing to pay for them.
+This process will involve notifying those students possessing unpaid singles to give them a chance to purchase the single or acquire a roommate.
+After a notification period of no less than five days, the students who have not purchased singles or found roommates will be notified of the need for them to move to an assigned room.
 Moves will be determined by class rank and GPA.
-After the moves have been completed the student body will be notified of the availability of single rooms.
+After the moves have been completed, the student body will be notified of the availability of single rooms.
 This process will be conducted at the beginning of each semester and throughout the semester as needed.

 Housing Residency Requirement